Builder’s construction supplies (builder’s temporary supply poles)

 ESV has produced these requirements to assist the electrical and building trade with the minimum requirements for the installation of construction electrical supplies using a builder’s temporary supply pole (BTS).

-Should the builder’s construction supply use the building’s permanent consumer mains and switchboard/meter enclosure, please refer to the ESV Builder’s construction supplies – Temporary in permanent position requirements page on the ESV website.
+Should the builder’s construction supply use the building’s permanent consumer mains and switchboard/meter enclosure, please refer to the ESV Builder’s construction supplies – Temporary in permanent position requirements.

 BTS can be installed using the minimum requirements of AS/NZS 3000:2007, Wiring Rules and AS/NZS 3012:2010, Electrical installations – Construction and demolition sites or can be installed with strict compliance with these requirements.
 Either method will need to comply with the current Victorian Service and Installation Rules (SIRs).